You can think of Users, Sessions, and Pageviews as nested elements of each other: Users have sessions, and each session has pageviews.

 - four pageviews (three unique pageviews)

-Google Analytics counts each user and session by using cookies—small bits of text browsers write onto a computer’s hard drive that record information about any past activity on a site.
+Google Analytics counts each user and session by using cookies—small bits of text that browsers write onto a computer’s hard drive that record information about any past activity on a site.

 This cookie will expire after two years of inactivity.
 If Frank visits your site once again, more than two years after his first visit, he’ll be counted as a new user.
 But if he visits even once before two years have elapsed, Google Analytics will see the preexisting user cookie, count him as a returning user, and add another two years to the user cookie’s expiration date.

 So let’s say Frank goes to your site, then goes to get lunch but leaves his browser open at your homepage, and doesn’t come back for another 35 minutes.
 When he gets back and clicks to visit another page on your site, it will be counted as the beginning of a new session, because the first one will have expired.

 Conversely, if Frank gets really absorbed in your site and spends three hours clicking from page to page, all of that activity will be recorded as part of a single session.
 Unless Frank’s marathon visit extends past midnight, in which case the session cookie will expire and a new one will be created.
 The session cookie will also expire if Frank spends more than 30 minutes looking at a single page, without clicking to visit a new page.
 The session cookie is only renewed when new data is sent to Google Analytics, and usually that’s only when a new page is loaded.